-We capture, collate, verify and govern geospatial data for our clients within the architecture, engineering and construction industries need, to work with confidence and maximise efficiencies.
-Our specialist consultancy and data helps to underpin key decision–making throughout the asset lifecycle.
-In an increasingly complex and ever changing world, we provide geospatial certainty you can trust.
+We capture, collate, verify and govern geospatial data for our clients within the architecture, engineering and construction industries need who need to work with confidence and maximise efficiencies.
+Our specialist consultancy and data help to underpin key decision–making throughout the asset lifecycle.
+In an increasingly complex and ever-changing world, we provide geospatial certainty you can trust.

 We are proud and committed partners to a fast-moving and ever-evolving global industry.
 We are also relentless in our pursuit of progress, leading the innovation and education that is shaping the future of geospatial surveying and data collection.

 Delivering Geospatial Certainty since 1983.

 Since our humble beginnings, we have come a long way, driven by the late Peter Murphy’s deep-rooted passion for geomatics, we are more than just a survey company.

 Murphy Geospatial, in conjunction with the Kilcullen Cycling Club, hosts the annual charity event, Cycle for Crumlin.
 The charity cycle event has become a firm favourite in the cycling calendar and has raised over €65,000 for the amazing work of CMRF Crumlin (the Children’s Medical and Research Foundation).

 Due to the current pandemic, the event has been put on hold until further notice.